 - In 1527 Henry requested that the Pope annul his marriage, so he could marry his mistress.
-He declard that the marriage was cursed, due to Catherine being the widow of his brother.
+He declared that the marriage was cursed, due to Catherine being the widow of his brother.

-- Supported by the pope, Catherine refused to give up the marriage, however.
+- Supported by the pope, Catherine refused to give up the marriage.

 - Meanwhile, Anne Boleyn was now pregnant with Henry's child.
 They married in secret in 1533.
 Henry passed the Act of Supremacy, declared himself head of the newly separated Church of England, and had his marriage to Catherine annulled.